 Asset mix is traditionally ‘60/40’ (60% stocks, 40% bonds) or a variation thereof, depending on age and risk tolerance.

-What makes Newport different is that we operate from an uncommonly broad investment universe of a dozen different asset categories and our asset mix is dynamic – meaning we re-allocate our capital – overweighting or underweighting certain asset classes – as market circumstances change.
+What makes Newport different is that we operate from an uncommonly broad investment universe of multiple asset categories and our asset mix is dynamic – meaning we re-allocate our capital – overweighting or underweighting certain asset classes – as market circumstances change.

 We are not traders.
 The asset mix moves we make are incremental and deliberate – but over time they are significant.